Why Work at Omaha Public Schools?

 We are an urban district, centered in the heart of the Midwest with rich diversity serving more than 53,000 students each year.
 We have over 160 years of tradition in making a difference for the families we serve.

-Our district consists of 63 elementary schools, 12 middle schools, seven high schools, one K-12 virtual school and 11 alternative programs.
-Five new schools (two elementary, one middle and two high schools) are scheduled to open by August 2023.
+Our district consists of 65 elementary schools, 12 middle schools, nine high schools, one K-12 virtual school and eight alternative programs.
+One new middle school is scheduled to open August 2023.
 Learn more about our district in our quick facts.

 Our district offers a variety of career opportunities that include classroom instruction, accounting, building maintenance, paraprofessionals, bus drivers and more.